onefact/handbook.payless.health/pages/american-hospitals.md

 [Edit this page or propose changes](https://github.com/onefact/help.payless.health/edit/main/pages/american-hospitals.md)

-You've just watched [_American Hospitals_](https://fixithealthcare.com/), and you might be left scratching your head.
+You've just watched [_American Hospitals_](https://fixithealthcare.com/) and might be left scratching your head.

 That was a lot of information!